lily2oo/ChangeColorToClickBox/README.md

 # ChangeColorToColorBox
-try colorpicker and emoji cursor and @media
+tried colorpicker and emoji cursor and @media